coleschuelke/game-engine/doc/tournament-rules.md

-2) If the Mediation Layer determines that a quadcopter has intersected or touched an obstacle during the flight as a result of disturbances, the quadcopter is frozen, forced to land, and the balloon-popping attempt is forfeit.
+2) If the Mediation Layer determines that a quadcopter has intersected or touched an obstacle during the flight as a result of disturbances, the quadcopter is frozen and the balloon-popping attempt is forfeit.
 This constraint has a strict punishment because violations imperil the quadcopters.
 Teams should take care not to fly too close to obstacles in case the wind or another disturbance forces the quadcopter into the